2024 Dog Licensing:

 A $50 fine will be assessed for each dog licensed after April 15 of each year.
 This is added to the fee of the dog license.
 This is per the Massachusetts General Law Chapter 140, Section 141 and the Ashland Town Bylaws Chapter 87-21.
 In addition, a court appearance may be necessary for those dog owners who further neglect to license their dogs.

 All veterinarians in Massachusetts provide the dog owner with a certificate of inoculation and a tag to affix to the dog's collar upon vaccination.
 Local veterinarians may vaccinate animals as early as three months, but must vaccinate no later than six months.
 Check with your veterinarian if you cannot locate a current rabies certificate for your dog.
 You are required to provide a copy of a valid Massachusetts Rabies Certificate.

 You must notify the Town Clerk if the dog or its owner moves out of town or if the dog passes on.
 If you fail to let us know, we have to assume the dog is still with you, and that you simply have not licensed the animal.

 First, obtain and completely fill out an Application for Annual Dog License (PDF).
 Dog license applications are also included with the annual town census.
 Send or bring in the completed application, a current rabies certificate for each dog to be licensed, and a check or money order for the appropriate amount payable to the Town of Ashland.

-If you are mailing your information, include a self addressed stamped envelope and mail the application, copies of rabies certificates and payment to:
+If you are mailing your information, mail the application, copies of rabies certificates and payment to: